Doors will

 Oona Grimes is a London-based artist, primarily a chaser of language through drawing, clay making and film.
 During Grimes' 2018 Bridget Riley Fellowship at the Brirtish School at Rome she segued from thieving Lorenzetti tartans and cartoon detail from Etruscan paintings, to the appropriation of neorealist films - mis-remembered, imitated and low tech re-enacted: a physical drawing of herself captured oni-phone.

-Tony Grisoni worked in many different areas
+Tony Grisoni worked in many different

-of filmmaking before concentrating on screenwriting.
-QUEEN OF
+areas of filmmaking before concentrating on screenwriting.

-since, including Michael Winterbottom, John Boorman,Sean Durkin,
+of directors since, including Michael Winterbottom, John

-1998 TIDELAND, 2005 and that ship of fools -THE MAN WHOKILLED
+LOATHING INLAS VEGAS, 1998 TIDELAND, 2005 and that ship

-DON QUIXOTE, 2018.)
+of fools -THE MAN WHOKILLED DON QUIXOTE, 2018.)

 In 2001, Tony Grisoni made the trek along the peoples mugglers'

-route from Pakistan/Afghan border, through Iran and Turkey to
+route from Pakistan/Afghan border, through Iran and Turkey

-Europe with the director Michael Winterbottom.
+to Europe with the director Michael Winterbottom.
 The resulting

 film, IN THIS WORLD, won the 2002 Berlinale Golden Bear.
-Other

-4-part drama for Channel 4, directed by Sean Durkin.
-'A spellbinding
+2013 an original 4-part drama for Channel 4, directed by

-and terrifying piece of television storytelling.'
-THE YOUNG
+Sean Durkin.
+'A spellbinding and terrifying piece of television

-POPE, 2016 by Paolo Sorrentino starring Jude Law.
-Co-writer
+storytelling.'
+THE YOUNG POPE, 2016 by Paolo Sorrentino

-and executive producer THE CITY & THE CITY, 2018, a 4 part
+CITY & THE CITY, 2018, a 4 part BBC2 drama based on

-BBC2 drama based on the novel by China Mieville.
+the novel by China Mieville.

 Current projects include NAPLES '44 adapted from the Norman

-Lewis' memoir trippy thriller, MARLOW with Simon Maxwell for
+Lewis' memoir trippy thriller, MARLOW with Simon Maxwell

-Goodwin, Marcia Farquhar and Brian Catling.Together, he and
+Dryden Goodwin, Marcia Farquhar and Brian Catling.Together,

-MELANCHOLIQUE (RIP).
+CABARET MELANCHOLIQUE (RIP).

 Grisoni was 2022 Head of Studies for TORINO SERIESLAB- TALENTS